fpv-iplab/STMDA-RetinaNet/README.md

 <img src='mda-retinanet.png' width=100%/>

 ## Introduction
-Follow the official guide to install [Detectron2 0.2.1](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md) on your pc or run the docker file following these instructions:
+Follow the official guide to install [Detectron2 0.2.1](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md) on your pc or run the Dockerfile following these instructions:
 ```
 cd docker/
 # Build